 Saving the planet doesn’t need to be a scientific act

 I feel the weight of the environmental issues our planet faces and have felt compelled to take action through educating teenagers in two-week-long courses, only to hear them talking about huge issues with the same language that we’ve taught it until it begins to feel like another indoctrinated subject they are forced to remember.
 But at Soaring Eagle, no one is telling anyone what they need to be taking away, yet I can tell by the way the kids and adults interact with nature in the program, that they will notice the changes when the environment is in decline.
-They won’t need numbers, data, and scientific reports to believe it, they will have as solid of an understanding based on their own experience, which gives me immense hope that the scientists don’t need to do all the convincing.
+They won’t need numbers, data, and scientific reports to believe it; they will have a solid understanding from their own experience, which gives me immense hope that the scientists don’t need to do all the convincing.